Gajner Wildlife Sanctuary

 Gajner Wildlife Sanctuary is located at a distance of about 32.0 km from Bikaner.
 In former times, it was a hunting ground for the Maharajah of Bikaner.
 There is a lake in this sanctuary and a variety of animals come here to quench their thirst in summer.
 This is one of the proposed forests for the reintroduction of cheetahs in India.

 Flora and fauna

-The lake in this wildlife sanctuary draws a variety of bird species.
+The lake in the wildlife sanctuary draws a variety of bird species.
 The residential species include wildfowl, deer, antelope, nilgai, chinkara, black buck, desert fox and wild boar.
 The minimum temperature ranges from -1°C to 2.6°C, with an average of 0.97°C. The maximum temperature ranges from 43°C to 47.7°C, averaging 46.4°C.